MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card-visual-new-format-settings.md

 #### Layout

-The **Layout** section is designed to enhance the presentation of your data visualizations by offering settings for vertical alignment and callout size as shown below.
+The **Layout** section is designed to enhance the presentation of your data visualizations by offering settings for vertical alignment and callout size as shown here:.

 [!INCLUDE [global-vertical-alignment](../includes/core-visuals/global-vertical-alignment.md)]
 [!INCLUDE [callout-values-layout-callout-size](../includes/core-visuals/callout-values-layout-callout-size.md)]